unimarkup/specification/configuration/README.md

 The section [merging configurations](/configuration/merging-configurations) defines how two or more configurations must be merged.
 This may happen if CLI options and a preamble are set, or other Unimarkup files are inserted.

+**Note:** An implementation may provide aliases for configuration options.